Marcus Semien Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9 to lead MLB.
+- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in the league.

-- The Twins have the eighth-ranked team ERA among all league pitching staffs (3.93).
+- The Twins have the seventh-ranked team ERA among all league pitching staffs (3.91).

 © 2023 Data Skrive.
 All rights reserved.